-- The tap used for the thermowell was changed from specialized tapping machine did not have to be located. - A crane was required for offloading flow meter.
+- The tap used for the thermowell was changed from second to second so that a specialized tapping machine did not have to be located. - A crane was required for offloading flow meter.

-A vault vent was added to aid in the ventilation of the vault.
+• A vault vent was added to aid in the ventilation of the vault.